-At the first attempt at confirmation only options (i) or (ii) should normally be chosen.
-At the second attempt, options (i), (iii) or exceptionally (iv) should be considered.
+At the first attempt at confirmation only options 1 or 2 should normally be chosen.
+At the second attempt, options 1, 3 or exceptionally 4 should be considered.
 The Graduate Studies Committee may also request additional work or other evidence, or appoint an additional assessor to help in making a final decision.
+Further details about each of the four outcomes are given below.